 5. Pain Medicine

 Analgesics are medications that control or block pain.
-You should be familiar with the common narcotic drugs that are given for pain — like Morphine.
+You should be familiar with the common narcotic drugs that are given for pain, such as Morphine.

-You will see a question from this section on the exam, so keep reading.
+You will likely see a question from this section on the exam, so keep reading.

-A common problem that we see as Respiratory Therapists is patients with a narcotic overdose.
+A common problem that we see as Respiratory Therapists is patients that have overdosed on narcotic medications.
 This is a serious situation because a narcotic overdose causes apnea and respiratory depression which may result in the need for intubation and mechanical ventilation.

 What should you recommend for a patient with a narcotic overdose?
 Do you know?